aws-samples/eks-workshop/content/030_eksctl/test.md

 ROLE_NAME=$(aws cloudformation describe-stack-resources --stack-name $STACK_NAME | jq -r '.StackResources[] | select(.ResourceType=="AWS::IAM::Role") | .PhysicalResourceId')
 echo "export ROLE_NAME=${ROLE_NAME}" | tee -a ~/.bash_profile
 ```

+#### Congratulations!

+You now have a fully working Amazon EKS Cluster that is ready to use!
+Before you move on to any other labs, make sure to complete the steps on the next page to update the EKS Console Credentials.